How to Clean Indoor Air Pollution?

 Indoor air pollution is a serious issue; it can lead to various health risks like heart disease, respiratory disease, and lung conditions.

-The sources of indoor pollution are numerous, but there are many ways to reduce them with the help of HEPA filters, cross-contamination prevention methods, and more natural plants around your home.
+The sources of indoor pollution are numerous, but there are many ways for cleaning indoor air pollution with the help of HEPA filters, cross-contamination prevention methods, and more natural plants around your home.